 - May 4 - Iba-no-saka-kudashi Matsuri Festival 伊庭の坂下し祭 Held on May 4 by Sanposan Shrine in Higashi-Omi, Shiga Prefecture, three portable shrines are hauled down a steep mountain (Kinugasa-yama) for about 500 meters.
 Map

 - 4th Sun. in May - Higashi-Omi Giant Kite Festival - Formerly named "Yokaichi Giant Kite Festival" highlighted by a giant kite. '(Note: This kite festival has been cancelled for May 2016 due to a tragic kite crash in May 2015.
-Whether it will be resumed from 2017 is yet to be determined.)
+Whether it will be resumed is yet to be determined.)
 Map

 - Nov. - Fall colors at Eigenji Temple and Hyakusaiji Temple